kentjhall/mizu/README.md

 This is tested to build on Debian 11 and Fedora Rawhide (post-Fedora 36).

+Note that I recommend testing on Debian 11; Fedora Rawhide is supported because I wanted to test with the latest graphics API that macOS virtualization presently has to offer, but Debian is far more stable (I frequently get hangups doing common things in Fedora, e.g. building this project with too many threads).
+Also Fedora seems to not start the mizu service automatically on login since the graphical-session target is never triggered (likely a bug?), so that's kind of annoying.

 First install the required dependencies...

 for Debian: